Youth delegates - Webinars

 Webinar: 10 June 2020

-The Youth Department of the Council of Europe elaborates guidelines, programmes and legal instruments for the development of coherent and effective youth policies at local, national and European levels.
+The Youth sector of the Council of Europe elaborates guidelines, programmes and legal instruments for the development of coherent and effective youth policies at local, national and European levels.

 It provides funding and educational support for international youth activities aiming to promote youth citizenship, youth mobility and the values of human rights, democracy and cultural pluralism.
 It seeks to bring together and disseminate expertise and knowledge about the life situations, aspirations and ways of expression of young Europeans.